-The RPP solvency ratio (the ratio of assets to solvency liabilities) decreased from 0.85 at July 1, 2018 to 0.80 at July 1, 2019 mainly due to investment returns that were lower than target returns as well as a general decrease in the prescribed discount rates1 used to discount the liabilities.
-As of July 1, 2019, the plan had a solvency deficit of \$1.30 billion versus a solvency deficit of \$901.6 million as of July 1, 2018.
-The main reasons for the current solvency deficit of the RPP reflect a decline in interest rates that has resulted in unprecedentedly low discount rates that must be used to value solvency liabilities, and lengthening life spans which required updated tables/improvement scales to be used for the mortality rates assumption in 2007, 2011, 2014 and 2018.
+The RPP solvency ratio (the ratio of assets to solvency liabilities) increased from 0.74 at July 1, 2020 to 0.98 at July 1, 2021 mainly due to investment returns that were higher than target returns as well as a general increase in the prescribed discount rates14 used to discount the liabilities.
+As of July 1, 2021, the plan had a solvency deficit of \$158.6 million versus a solvency deficit (before adjustments) of \$1.94 billion as of July 1, 2020.
+The main reasons for the significant reduction in the solvency deficit of the RPP reflects the investment returns on assets in 2021 that were above target returns, and an increase in interest rates resulting in higher discount rates that must be used to value solvency liabilities.

-1 Prescribed discount rates for solvency valuation purposes for active and LTD members not retirementeligible (transfer value basis) changed from 2.9% for 10 years and 3.2% thereafter at July 1, 2018 to 2.3% and 2.8% respectively at July 1, 2019.
-Prescribed discount rates for solvency valuation purposes for other members increased from 3.0% at July 1, 2018 to 2.75% at July 1, 2019.
+Prescribed discount rates for solvency valuation purposes for active and LTD members not retirementeligible (transfer value basis) changed from 1.3% for 10 years and 2.2% thereafter at July 1, 2020 to 1.8% and 303% respectively at July 1, 2021.
+Prescribed discount rates for solvency valuation purposes for other members increased from 2.50% at July 1, 2020 to 2.75% at July 1, 2021.

-As stated previously, the solvency ratio refers to the ratio of solvency assets to solvency liabilities (excluding indexation).
+The solvency ratio refers to the ratio of solvency assets to solvency liabilities (excluding indexation).
 A solvency ratio of 1.0 or higher means that at a particular point in time there is a solvency excess.
 A solvency ratio of less than 1.0 indicates that at a particular point in time there is a solvency deficit.
-If the solvency ratio is less than 0.85 at the time the valuation is filed with the regulators, an actuarial valuation must then be filed annually until such a point when the solvency ratio is above 0.85.
-Otherwise, valuations must be filed at least triennially.
-The next required actuarial valuation to be filed with the regulators is July 1, 2020.
+The solvency ratio increased from 0.74 in 2020 to 0.98 in 2021.

 The hypothetical wind-up valuation extends the solvency valuation by adding in the value of future pension indexation adjustments.
-On a hypothetical wind-up basis, the RPP market deficit at July 1, 2019 would be \$3.6 billion1.
+On a hypothetical wind-up basis, the RPP market deficit at July 1, 2021 would be \$2.9 billion.